CrankyJones/monster-game/README.md

 ---

 ## Description
   A simple isometric game in which you play as a monster that navigates a tile grid in order to destroy buildings.
-Players move using the arrow keys.
+Players move using the arrow keys and attack buildings with 'A'.

 ---
 ## Technologies Used